vikasnkumar/d2l-pdl/chapter_introduction/index.md

 game when we either win, earning a reward of, say, $$1$$, or when we lose, receiving a reward of, say, $$-1$$.
 So reinforcement learners must deal with the *credit assignment* problem: determining which actions to credit or blame for an outcome.
-The same goes for an employee who gets a promotion on October
+The same goes for an employee who gets a promotion in October.
-11. That promotion likely reflects a number of well-chosen actions over the previous year.
+That promotion likely reflects a number of well-chosen actions over the previous year.
 Getting promoted in the future requires figuring out which actions along the way led to the earlier promotions.